Cameron Norrie: 2018: Top 100 debut and first ATP doubles title

-2019: First ATP final, first ATP 500 semifinal, top 50 debut
+2019: First ATP final, ATP 500 semifinal, top 50

 Norrie received a wildcard into the main draw of the 2019 Auckland Open, in which he beat Benoît Paire, João Sousa, Taylor Fritz and Jan-Lennard Struff to reach his debut ATP final.
 He lost to Tennys Sandgren in straight sets.

-In the first round of the 2019 Australian Open, Norrie lost to Taylor Fritz in straight sets.
-Norrie then entered Acapulco, in which he beat Yoshihito Nishioka, fourth seed Diego Schwartzman and Mackenzie McDonald in order to reach his first ATP 500 semifinal.
+In March, he reached his first ATP 500 semifinal in Acapulco, with wins over Yoshihito Nishioka, fourth seed Diego Schwartzman and Mackenzie McDonald.
+As a result Norrie reached the top 50 in the singles rankings on 4 March 2019, following the tournament.
 He lost to second seed Alexander Zverev in straight sets.
-As a result, he reached the top 50 for the first time in his career.

-He reached the 3rd round of an ATP Masters 1000 event for the first time in his career at the 2019 Monte-Carlo Masters singles, where he beat Adrian Mannarino and Márton Fucsovics before he lost to qualifier Lorenzo Sonego.
-In the first round of the 2019 French Open men's singles, Norrie lost to qualifier Elliot Benchetrit in straight sets.
-At Wimbledon, Norrie reached the second round, losing to eighth seed Kei Nishikori in straight sets.
-He again reached the semifinals in Atlanta, again losing to Fritz, but this time in three sets.
+Norrie reached the third round of an ATP 1000 event for the first time in his career at the Monte-Carlo Masters, where he defeated Adrian Mannarino, and Márton Fucsovics, before losing to qualifier Lorenzo Sonego.
+In the first round of the French Open men's singles, Norrie lost to qualifier Elliot Benchetrit in straight sets.

+At Wimbledon, Norrie reached the second round with a win over Denis Istomin, before losing to eighth seed Kei Nishikori in straight sets in his first match on Centre Court.
+He reached the semifinals in Atlanta, losing to Taylor Fritz in three sets, after defeating seventh seed Jordan Thompson, Kwon Soon-woo and Alexei Popyrin to make it through to the last four, at which point he once again lost to Taylor Fritz in three sets.

-Norrie lost to qualifier Grégoire Barrère in a five-set thriller at the US Open, losing in a tiebreaker in the fifth set.
-He reached the second round of the 2019 Zhuhai Championships, losing to Gaël Monfils in three sets.
-As the fourth seeded qualifier, Norrie beat He Yecong and Damir Džumhur to qualify.
-He reached the second round after Cristian Garín retired trailing one set and 1–0.
-He lost to Andy Murray in the second round in a highly competitive three-set match, losing 6–1 in the third.
+Norrie lost to qualifier Grégoire Barrère in the first round at the US Open, losing in a tiebreaker in the fifth set. he qualified for the China Open and he reached the second round after Cristian Garín retired.
+Norrie lost to Andy Murray in the second round in three sets.

-Norrie qualified for the Shanghai Masters after beating Brayden Schnur and Thomas Fabbiano, and beat Gilles Simon to reach the second round, where he lost to third seed Daniil Medvedev in straight sets.
-At the 2019 European Open, Norrie lost to Feliciano López in straight sets.
+He qualified for the Shanghai Masters and beat Gilles Simon to reach the second round, where he lost to third seed Daniil Medvedev in straight sets.
 Norrie qualified for the Paris Masters, but lost to Milos Raonic in straight sets in the first round.